 Recommended by Adriana | Czech the World

-Prague belongs to one of Europe’s most fascinating places and October is the perfect month to visit the city of a hundred spires.
+Prague is one of Europe’s most fascinating places and October is the perfect month to visit the city of a hundred spires.
+The architecture is wonderful and there’s plenty to enjoy.

 Why visit Prague in October?